How to build a better performance appraisal system

 innovation is the new normal.
-Whoever fails to adapt will fail at a rate a rate determined by the depth of their balance sheets and the goodwill of governments', but post-GFC that strategy is well spent.
-The carnage will be epic, but

-My name is Archer North.
-I am a social engineer and coder.
+Whoever fails to adapt will fail at a rate determined by the depth of their balance sheets and the goodwill of their last governments', but post-GFC that strategy is well spent.
+Gone down the gurgler.
+The carnage will be epic, but My name is Archer North.
+I am the Chief Social Engineer at ANPAS.
 My roots lie in psychology, statistics and software.
 After working in human resources, I ventured out alone.
 I found clients such as Shell Australia and the Victoria Police.
 From them, I learned that performance appraisal was an endeavour shot through with fear and loathing.
 There were many questions and few answers.
 True, there was serious academic research underway in the early 1990s on the effectiveness of feedback, but the results were still largely unknown to most people.
 (They still to be seem mostly unknown even in 2016.)
-I started a blog about at performance-appraisal.com in 1998.
-There I published a performance appraisal system, called the Archer North Performance Appraisal System.
-ANPAS for short.
+I started a blog about the subject at performance-appraisal.com.
+There I published a performance appraisal system, called the Archer North Performance Appraisal System, ANPAS for short, in 1998.